Al3k5a24/Al3k5a24/README.md

   <img src="https://user-images.githubusercontent.com/74038190/225813708-98b745f2-7d22-48cf-9150-083f1b00d6c9.gif" alt="Coding GIF" width="500"/>
 </p>

 #  About Me:
-👋 Hi there!
-I'm Aleksa Djekic, a Computer and Software Engineering student from Serbia, currently focused on building my portfolio and growing as a backend developer.
+👋 Hi, I'm Aleksa Djekic, a Computer & Software Engineering student from Serbia.

-I love exploring how software works under the hood — from clean architecture and scalable systems to writing maintainable, readable code.
-I'm currently most comfortable working with Java, Spring Boot, MySQL, and RESTful APIs.
-Alongside that, I’m always looking to deepen my understanding of data structures and algorithms, design patterns and much more.
+💻 I enjoy building clean, scalable architectures and writing code that’s easy to read, maintain, and grow with.

-Beyond tech, I’m someone with wide-ranging interests and a strong curiosity for learning.
-I enjoy meeting new people, exchanging ideas, and growing through collaboration — whether it's in a team project or just a good conversation.
+🧠 In my free time i am always aiming to improve as a developer and as a person and future colleague.

 ## Socials: